x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/disable-or-delete-a-mailbox-exchange-2013-help.md

 3. Click **More** ![More Options Icon](images/JJ150550.5381819e-3b21-4873-8714-e9b956290b28(EXCHG.150).gif "More Options Icon") and then click **Disable**.

-4. A warning appears asking if you’re sure you want to disable the mailbox.
+4. A warning appears asking if you're sure you want to disable the mailbox.
 Click **Yes** to disable the mailbox.

 The mailbox is removed from the mailbox list.